PennyLaneAI/pennylane-lightning/doc/lightning_qubit/device.rst

 Lightning Qubit device
 ======================

-The ``lightning.qubit`` device uses a custom-built backend to perform fast linear algebra calculations for simulating quantum state-vector evolution.
+The `lightning.qubit` device uses a custom-built backend to perform fast linear algebra calculations for simulating quantum state-vector evolution.

-A ``lightning.qubit`` device can be loaded using:
+A `lightning.qubit` device can be loaded using:

 .. code-block:: python

     import pennylane as qml
     dev = qml.device("lightning.qubit", wires=2)

-Check out the :doc:`/lightning_kokkos/installation` guide for more information.
+Check out the :doc:`/lightning_qubit/installation` guide for more information.

 Supported operations and observables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~